Cap San Diego

 Monday–Sunday 10 AM to 6 PM

-Note: Last admission is at 5:30 PM.
-On holidays, the same hours usually apply, but there may be deviations during special operations.
+Note: Last entry is at 5:30 PM.
+On public holidays, the same opening hours usually apply, but there may be deviations for special operations.

-Here you can find the museum ship Cap San Diego.
+Here you will find the museum ship Cap San Diego.

 Conclusion

-The Cap San Diego is not a static museum, but a living ship – built for the ocean, today an experience in the middle of the city.
-You get insight into the inner workings of a general cargo ship that shaped an era when cargo was still handled manually and technology remained tangible.
-Unlike many museums, here you cannot just look, but truly experience.
+The Cap San Diego is not a static museum, but a living ship – built for the ocean, today an experience in the heart of the city.
+You get an insight into the inner workings of a general cargo ship that shaped an era when handling cargo was still done by hand and technology was tangible.
+Unlike many museums, here you can not only look but truly experience.
 The ship remains a ship – with all its smells, sounds, and stories.

 Andreas Kirchner